-Please refer to the 2016-2017 Respiratory Care Program student handbook (pg 15-16) for the remediation policy for lab competencies.
+Please refer to the 2017-2018 Respiratory Care Program student handbook for the remediation policy for lab competencies.

 COMMUNICATION POLICY

 Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
 Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.